Age: Applicants must be at least 20 years of age to apply and must be 21 years of age upon graduating from the Department’s Trooper Trainee Academy.

 All applicants must meet the basic requirements for entrance into training for the position of Trooper in the Texas Highway Patrol.

-Once the applicant has received notification stating their application has been accepted to continue in the application process the applicant should make contact with the Tester in regards to submitting the paperwork.
+Once the applicant has received notification stating their application has been accepted to continue in the application process the applicant should make contact with the Recruiter in regards to submitting the paperwork.
 Applicants must complete and pass the physical fitness and written tests as noted on the job posting.

 The Department will select the most competitive candidates to continue in the application process.
 Be sure to review the Department's list of disqualifiers' prior to submitting your application on-line and documents.
-If you are unsure of a disqualifier contact the Recruiter or Tester in your area.
+If you are unsure of a disqualifier contact the Recruiter in your area.

 - Reserve or National Guard personnel who have accumulated 730 retirement points or have 6 years’ service in the Reserve or National Guard would be eligible to apply as the Texas State Trooper.
 Retirement points or service would need to be verified by the individual’s Retirement Points Accounting Management (RPAM), NGB Form 23, Retirement Points Accounting System (RPAS) or AHRC Form 249-2-E. The DD-214 and the RPAM are both required documents to start the trooper trainee application process.